-In a world obsessed with price movements of stocks, it's easy to lose sight of what those prices represent -- the value of holding a company's future profit potential.
-One of the key ways that profit potential turns into profit actualization in an investor's pocket is the dividend -- cash (usually) payments made to stockholders representing a portion of a company's retained earnings.
+In a world obsessed with price movements of stocks, it's easy to lose sight of what those prices represent -- the value of holding a company's future earnings potential.
+One of the key ways that company earnings find their way into an investor's pocket is through dividends, which are cash or stock payments that represent a portion of a company's retained earnings.
 Retained earnings is found under the shareholder's equity portion of the balance sheet and represents the amount of earnings a company has left over after paying dividends to its shareholders.

 Before further discussion of why dividends can be impactful in the long-term, here's a plot showing how much of a difference reinvested dividends would make in one's five year holdings of NYSE:HPQ compared to holding the dividends as cash and regular price appreciation.

 The following plot shows three values over a five-year period: 1) The value of a $100 investment in HPQ, with only price appreciation.
 2) The value of a $100 investment in HPQ, without re-investment.
 3) The value of a $100 investment in HPQ if dividends were immediately reinvested.
 4) The value of a $100 investment in NASDAQ:SPY if dividends were immediately reinvested.

 How Does a Dividend Impact a Stock's Price?

 Dividends will be announced with an ex-date.
 This is the date by which one must hold a share in order to receive the dividend.
 Right when trading closes on that day, the market price of each share is expected to drop by the size of the dividend, because anyone now purchasing the stock will not receive the dividend.